altunixon/wips/lns/altina_ln/ASP-125-Side_Story_part_1_The_Black_Knight_and_the_Abandoned_Fort.md

 "As expected of a city fort."<br/>
 In the past, Jerome was based in a small fort called Sierck.
 These two were probably about the same size.<br/>
 A skirmish would be fine, but if the enemy outnumber the defenders more than three times, the fort would be lost.<br/>
-It was useless to blame Coignieres who just became the commander some days ago… It was necessary to build a city before expanding a fort, but building a city with just a small fort was prohibited.<br/>
+It was useless to blame Coignieres who just became the commander some days ago…<br/>
+It was necessary to build a city before expanding a fort, but building a city with just a small fort was prohibited.<br/>
 Jerome himself banned shops from being set up near Fort Siercks.<br/>
 That would make the lives of the soldiers less convenient, but in case anything happened, they still had the option of abandoning Fort Sierck and pulling back to the border city of Tunovell.<br/>